MoonshotAI/.github/profile/README.md

 ## Research

 * [Mooncake](https://github.com/kvcache-ai/Mooncake/) pioneered the idea of KV-centric disaggregated LLM serving, winning the Best Paper award at FAST 2025.
 We released code and data corresponding to our paper.
 * [Kimi-K1.5](https://github.com/MoonshotAI/Kimi-k1.5): Scaling Reinforcement Learning with LLMs.
-We released our tech report on building an O1-level multi-modal reasoning model.
+We released our tech report on building an o1-level multi-modal reasoning model.
 * [Moonlight](https://github.com/MoonshotAI/Moonlight) for our paper [Muon is Scalable for LLM Training](https://arxiv.org/abs/2502.16982).
 We released (i) checkpoints for SOTA small models; (ii) code for our improved Muon optimizer.
 * [MoBA](https://github.com/MoonshotAI/MoBA): Mixture of Block Attention for Long-Context LLMs.
 We released code and paper for our looong-context LLM technique.
 * [Kimi-VL](https://github.com/MoonshotAI/Kimi-VL): Mixture-of-Experts Vision-Language Model for Multimodal Reasoning, Long-Context Understanding, and Strong Agent Capabilities
 * [Kimina-Prover Preview](https://github.com/MoonshotAI/Kimina-Prover-Preview): Towards Large Formal Reasoning Models with Reinforcement Learning.
 We released technical report, model weights and a rectified version of miniF2F-test benchmark.
+* [Kimi-Audio](https://github.com/MoonshotAI/Kimi-Audio): Universal audio foundation model that handles diverse tasks like speech recognition, audio understanding, audio-to-text chat, speech-to-speech conversation.
+  We released the technical report, model weights and evaluation toolkit.

 ## API Service